ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 ---
-title: Dynamic Memory Allocation
+title: Dynamic memory allocation
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Dynamic vs. Static Allocation
+## Dynamic vs. static memory allocation

-In this learning path you will learn how to implement dynamic memory allocation.
+In this Learning Path you will learn how to implement dynamic memory allocation.
-If you have used C's "heap" (`malloc`, `free`, etc.) before, that is one example of dynamic memory allocation.
+If you have used the C programming language "heap" (`malloc`, `free`, etc.) before, that is one example of dynamic memory allocation.

-It allows programs to allocate memory while they are running without knowing at build time what amount of memory they will need.
-In constrast to static memory allocation where the amount is known at build time.
+Dynamic memory allocation allows programs to allocate memory while they are running without knowing at build time how much memory they will need.
+In contrast, static memory allocation is used when the amount of memory is known at build time.

+The code sample below shows both dynamic and static memory allocation:

 ```C
 #include <stdlib.h>